 - Technical issue [Proquest Central] Proquest Central will be unavailable on 31st January 2015 from 10am to 11am due to a system upgrade. - Technical issue [CINAHL] CINAHL is unavailable due to a technical issue on the supplier's web server.
 They have been notified and are working to resolve the problem. - Technical issue [Library Catalogue / Database A-Z] The library catalogue and the database A-Z are currently unavailable due to a fault out with our control.
 We are working to resolve this issue and anticipate that access to these services will be restored by 5pm on 31st January 2015.

-When the issue is resolved, we must blog with the good news.
+When the issue is resolved, move the post into the Trash folder.
 If the original blogger is not around to do this, then another member of their team should do so.
-Update the title of the original post to say Resolved, and add a resolution line at the top of the body of the post.